unixist/postex/discovery/README.md

 ## examples
 ### discovery
+Here's how to use some of the discovery functions.
+If the system has the 'jq' utility, you can make queries easier and prettier.

 * See what AV systems we can detect:
     ```bash
 >: go run snappy.go --av  | jq '.[] | select(.Name == "Antivirus")|.Values[].Name'